 \section{Comparison with first-principles calculations}

 The value of $c_s$ obtained by fitting ATLAS data is very robust against the details of the calculation.
 There is a much larger uncertainty on the temperature $T_{\rm eff}$ at which $c_s$ is evaluated, than on the value of $c_s$ itself.
 There are theoretical uncertainties on the ratio $\langle p_T\rangle/T_{\rm eff}$, as well as experimental uncertainties on $\langle p_T\rangle$.
 Let us start with the latter.
 The ALICE Collaboration finds $\langle p_T\rangle=681\pm 9$~MeV$/c$~\cite{ALICE:2018hza}, while CMS gives $\langle p_T\rangle=658\pm 25$~MeV$/c$~\cite{CMS:2024sgx}.
 As for the ratio $\langle p_T\rangle/T_{\rm eff}$, it was originally found to be $3.07$ with a smooth pure hydrodynamic calculation~\cite{Gardim:2019xjs}, but the ratio was lowered to $3.00\pm 0.05$ after including a hadronic afterburner~\cite{Gardim:2024zvi}.
 When including initial-state fluctuations, but without an afterburner, the ratio goes down from $3.07$ to $3.03$~\cite{Gardim:2020sma}.
-It seems likely that the effect of fluctuations would be similar with a hadronic afterburner, so that the ratio would go down to $2.96$.
+If the effect of fluctuations reduces the ratio by a similar amount when a hadronic afterburner is implemented, the ratio would go down to $2.96$.
 Putting all these uncertainties together, we obtain the conservative estimate

 This could be refined by carrying out hydrodynamic simulations at $b=0$ with initial-state fluctuations and a hadronic afterburner.
 Our results are in perfect agreement with lattice QCD calculations, as shown in Fig.~\ref{fig:lattice}.